 A W-2 is a tax form your employer sends out, usually around the end of January.
 It shows how much money you made and how much you paid in taxes in the previous year.
 A W-4 is the form you submit when you're hired (or change afterward) that tells your employer how much to withhold in taxes from each paycheck.

-If you withhold too much in taxes, you get a refund; if you withhold too little, you run the risk of owing taxes and underpayment tax penalties in April.
+If you withhold too much in taxes, you get a refund; if you withhold too little, you run the risk of owing taxes and underpayment tax penalties in April (extended to May for 2020 federal taxes).
 It's a good idea to assess your withholding and update your W-4 once a year.
-Ideally, you pay the appropriate amount of taxes so that you don't owe money in April or get too big a refund.
+Ideally, you pay the appropriate amount of taxes so that you don't owe money or get too big a refund when you file.

 9. Alternative minimum tax (AMT)